Hackelia venusta Facts

 Hackelia venusta Distribution, Habitat, and Ecology

-To the likely surprise of many, the beautiful Hackelia venusta grows in areas of rock ledges and open talus.
+To the likely surprise of many, the beautiful Hackelia venusta inhabits a type of environment normally considered inhospitable.
+This holds true due to the fact that the rare botanical marvel grows in areas of rock ledges and open talus.
 Its native soil remains quite rocky and sandy, with relatively poor nutrient levels.

-The species also requires copious amounts of direct sunlight to thrive and does not tolerate shade.
+In addition, the impressive small species also has very specific needs in other ways, as well.
+This particular for of flora requires copious amounts of direct sunlight to thrive.
+In fact, this species possesses an extremely low tolerance for shade.
 This further makes its habitat requirements highly specific, only adding to its vulnerability.